Little Havana: Miami Neighborhood Guide

 - Molina Fine Art Gallery: This gallery features a beautiful collection of famed Cuban painter Molina’s original hand-painted works.
 Each of his paintings serves to represent the Afro Cuban culture of his roots, coming through in every brushstroke and hue.
 The art gallery features an array of replicas and souvenirs printed with Molina’s masterworks for you to enjoy long after you leave Little Havana.

-- Maximo Gomez Park (Domino Park): Domino Park is a staple of the Little Havana community, serving primarily as a gathering place for retirees and older Cuban residents.
-Located on the corner of another community hot spot, Calle Ocho, and next to the Tower Theater, the park has long provided a locale for games and storytelling, and its deeply rooted tradition in Cuban culture continues today.
+- Maximo Gomez Park (Domino Park): Domino Park is a staple of the community, making it one of the best things to do in Little Havana, Miami Beach.
+It serves primarily as a gathering place for retirees and older Cuban residents and is located on the corner of Calle Ocho and next to the Tower Theater.
+The park has long provided a locale for games and storytelling, and its deeply rooted tradition in Cuban culture continues today.

 - Little Havana Art Walk: A must-see for those who enjoy music and art, this historic area in Little Havana brings a variety of art galleries, live performances, and shopping into one strikingly beautiful locale.
 Guests can wander from gallery to gallery, enjoy the sounds of Cuban music from live artists, and become a part of the area’s thriving art community.